sokolj1/minimal-mistakes/_posts/2018-03-14-How-the-Philadelphia-Eagles-Won-Super-Bowl-52.md

 ## Carson Wentz

-Arguably the most important position in American football is Quarterback; some would say Quarterback is the most difficult position to play in all of sports.
+Quarterback is arguably the most important position in American football.
+[Some would say](https://twitter.com/undisputed/status/806275534418153473) Quarterback is the even most difficult position to play in all of sports.
+Despite subjective thought, I believe it can be agreed upon that more times than not, the performance of the quarterback has a significant influence on the success of the team.
+That being said, it is worthwhile to analyze the performance of Carson Wentz, Philadelphia's starting Quarterback until week 13 (12-10-2017) to rationalize their amazing season.

 ### QBR

 Total Quarterback Rating (QBR) is a proprietary statistic created by ESPN in 2011 to measure performance of quarterbacks in American football.

-{% highlight r %}
+({% highlight r %}
 ggplot(wentz_2016, aes(x = dates2, y = qbr_stats, color = factor(szn)))
 + geom_line(color = "#004953") + ylim(0,100) + scale_x_date(date_breaks = "1 month")
 + ggtitle("Carson Wentz, QBR 2016") + + xlab("") + ylab("") + theme(legend.position="none")